Netflix/security_monkey/docs/quickstart1.rst

 Launch an Ubuntu Instance
 =========================

-Netflix monitors a couple dozen AWS accounts easily on a single m3.large instance.
+Netflix monitors dozens AWS accounts easily on a single m3.large instance.
 For this guide, we will launch a m1.small.

 In the console, start the process to launch a new Ubuntu instance in EC2 classic: